mooseyscountrygarden.com » Garden Tour » Middle Garden Tour« Magnolia Stellata | Orange Nasturtiums »

 Middle Garden Rhododendrons

 The trees in Middle Garden grow ever upwards, and I have to remember to limb them up to make room for the rhododendrons underneath.
 The understory of beautiful spring-flowering shrubs is fast filling out.
+In spring Middle Garden is at its most colourful, and the rhododendrons are just too big to ignore.
+A majestic pink beauty is my spring signal that pink things will be appearing all over the garden.

 PInk Rhododendron

-Pale Purple Rhododendron
+Pale Lilac Rhododendron

 Last But Not Least...